 The USDA Forest Service will host a public field tour of the proposed 100,000 acre Lower Cowpasture Restoration Project on Thursday, October 31, from 9 a.m. to 12:00 p.m.
 Participants will meet at the Goshen Public Library (1124 Virginia Avenue) in Goshen (Rockbridge County), Virginia.
 The group will tour some potential recreation projects in the Lower Cowpasture Project area including potential trails and a wilderness study area.
 This is the third in a series of field tours scheduled for 2013 to discuss the Lower Cowpasture Restoration Project.

 To register for the field tour, please contact Michael Williams at (540) 265-5173 or email@example.com.

 In the event of inclement weather, this field tour may be rescheduled.
 Contact the James River Ranger District at (540) 962-2214 for workshop status.
 For additional information on the Lower Cowpasture Restoration Project contact the James River Ranger District or Warm Springs Ranger District at (540) 839-2521.

-The GWNF Warm Springs Ranger District has scheduled a public meeting to discuss the proposed 100,000 acre Lower Cowpasture Restoration Project on Monday, April 8, from 6 to 8 p.m. at the Millboro Elementary School.
-This will be the first in a series of public workshops over the next nine months.
-The project area is located in eastern Alleghany and Bath counties.
+The U.S. Forest Service will host a public workshop to discuss the proposed 100,000 acre Lower Cowpasture Restoration Project on Monday, September 16, from6 to 8 p.m. at the Millboro Elementary School.
+This will be the fourth in a series of public workshops scheduled for 2013.
+The Lower Cowpasture RestorationProject Area is located in eastern Alleghany and Bath counties.